-And does not affect the weld metal as well as Hz properties appreciably, on the other hand there are certain processes like electro slag welding, electrode gas welding or submerged arc welding using performed using extremely high heat input.
-So in those cases we get very coarse grain structure in Hz as well as in the weld metal.
-So because of the course grained structure as well as the formation of the unfavourable phase is due to the low cooling rate being experienced.
+So, these processes offer the heat input, net heat input in a range which is acceptable and does not affect the weld metal as well as HAZ properties appreciably.
+On the other hand there are certain processes like electro slag welding, electro gas welding or submerged arc welding performed using extremely high heat input.
+So in those cases we get very coarse grain structure. in HAZ as well as in the weld metal.
+So, because of the coarse grained structure as well as the formation of the unfavourable phases due to the low cooling rate being experienced like in electro slag welding.

-Like in electro slag welding, the weld is cool because of the very high heat input weld metal is cooled very slowly as well as the heat affected zone is also cool very slowly.
-So we get the very coarse pearlitic structure and such kind of the structures reduce the notch toughness of the HSLAs.
-So for most of the normal applications all common welding processes can be used because the notch toughness the yield strength both are very good which can be realized using most of the common welding processes.

-But if the notch toughness is a criteria then we need to be very careful with regard to the H nat, because heat input affects the cooling rate and that in turn affects the grain structure and which can lead to the deterioration in the notch toughness.
-So all those critical applications of HSLAs where notch toughness is critical, there we must see like the kind of preheat being used, the welding process we used and the kind of the filler metal which will be used.
+the weld is cooled because of the very high heat input weld metal is cooled very slowly as well as the heat affected zone is also cooled very slowly.
+So, we get the very coarse pearlitic structure and such kind of the structures reduce the notch toughness. of the HSLAs.
+So for most of the normal applications all common welding processes can be used because the notch toughness, the yield strength both are very good which can be realized using most of the common welding processes but if the notch toughness is a criteria Then we need to be very careful with regard to the H net because heat input affects the cooling rate and that in turn affects the grain structure and which can lead to the deterioration in the notch toughness.
+So all those critical applications of HSLAs.

-So these are the things that will be governing the and microstructure in the weld mental as well as heat affected zone, preheating effects the cooling rate welding process affects the heat input and so again the cooling rate and the filler metal affects the composition and which in turn determines the kind of phases which will be up developed for a given set of the cooling conditions.
+where notch toughness is critical there we must see like the kind of preheat being used, the welding process being used. and the kind of the filler metal which will be used.
+Because these are the things that will be governing the end microstructure in the weld metal as well as heat affected zone.
+Preheating affects the cooling rate, welding process affects the heat input and so again the cooling rate and the filler metal affects the composition and which in turn determines the kind of phases which will be up. developed for a given set of the cooling conditions.